 :: Take the RESORT Monorail to Parks.
 I need to tell you the VERY VERY VERY best little tidbit that we learned.
 The 2nd day that we arrived, we were about to get in the longish line for the park express monorail when an employee approached us.
 She asked if we had a couple of minutes to take a quick survey.
 We said yes, and answered maybe 3 questions about our satisfaction with parking at the park.
 When we were finished, she said, “Here’s a tip.
 I know that the line for the express monorail (goes straight to the park) looks long.
 It moves quick but it will take you a few minutes to get on board.
 Instead, head to the left and take the resort monorail.
 It stops briefly at 2 resorts and then the Magic Kingdom.
 It is much less crowded and there are rarely lines.
 Well – we walked RIGHT onto that (very uncrowded) monorail and got to the park in no time.
 We took that monorail every time after that and TOTALLY beat some major lines!

 Tips for easier travel with small kids:

 :: Baby Center.
-While we did not explore this area, there is a building dedicated just to babies and mamas-to-be located off Main Street back behind Casey’s Corner.
+There is a building dedicated to babies, small tots and mamas-to-be located off Main Street back behind Casey’s Corner.
 Find changing facilities, supplies, rocking chairs for nursing/feeding and more!

 Conclusion: To sum it all up, we had an absolute blast during our two days at Magic Kingdom.
 The staff and cast members went out of their way to offer us the best possible experience – they were helpful, cheery and added to the overall visit.
 We loved the parades, block party and food.
 The castle show/fireworks at the end of the night were the COOLEST THING EVER!